You’ve probably heard of ghee being the “better” version of butter, but is that true or is it just hype?

 In terms of lactose, if you’re lactose intolerant, ghee is a better choice for you.

 Lasting transformation is not about giving people a bunch of restrictive rules.
 It’s not about telling people you can and cannot do this.
-It’s about changing their psychology.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+It’s about changing their psychology.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

-The bottom line is, it’s about understanding your needs and choosing the right foods that can best support your health transformation journey.
+The bottom line is that it’s about understanding your needs and choosing the right foods that can best support your health transformation journey.